Poughkeepsie, New York: History

-Poughkeepsie was a major center for whale rendering, and the industry flourished during the 19th century through shipping, millineries, paper mills, and several breweries along the Hudson River, including some owned by Matthew Vassar, founder of Vassar College.
-Families built palatial weekend homes nearby, such as the Astors, Rogers, and Vanderbilts, due to the area's natural beauty and proximity to New York City.
-The Vanderbilt Mansion is located several miles up the Hudson from Poughkeepsie in the town of Hyde Park and is registered as a national historic site; it is considered to be a sterling example of the mansions built by American industrialists during the late 19th century.
+Poughkeepsie was a major center for whale rendering, and its industry flourished during the 19th century through shipping, millineries, paper mills, and several breweries along the Hudson River, including some owned by Matthew Vassar, founder of Vassar College.
+Wealthy families such as the Astors, Rogers, and Vanderbilts, built palatial weekend homes nearby due to the area's natural beauty.
+The Vanderbilt Mansion is located several miles up the Hudson from Poughkeepsie in the town of Hyde Park and is registered as a national historic site; it is considered to be a sterling example of the mansions built by American industrialists during the Gilded Age of the late 19th century.
+Locust Grove, the former home of Samuel F.B.
+Morse, the inventor of the telegraph, is nearby.
 The city is home to the Bardavon 1869 Opera House, the oldest continuously operating entertainment venue in the state.

 Geography

-The city of Poughkeepsie is located on the western edge of Dutchess County, in Downstate New York's Hudson River Valley Area.
+The city of Poughkeepsie is located on the western edge of Dutchess County, in New York State's Hudson River Valley Area.

-It is bordered by the town of Lloyd across the Hudson River to the west and by the town of Poughkeepsie on the north, east and south.
+It is bordered by the town of Lloyd in Ulster County across the Hudson River to the west and by the town of Poughkeepsie on the north, east and south.
 There are two crossings of the Hudson River in Poughkeepsie: the Mid-Hudson Bridge for motor vehicles and pedestrians, and the pedestrian Walkway over the Hudson.

 According to the United States Census Bureau, the city has an area of 14.8 km2, of which 13.3 km2 is land, and 0.6 km2 (comprising 10.05%) is water.
 Poughkeepsie lies approximately 75 mi north of the center of the New York megacity.
 It is 73.5 mi south of the New York state capital of Albany.
 The highest elevation of Poughkeepsie is 380 ft above sea level on College Hill.
 Its lowest is on the Hudson River.

-Poughkeepsie makes up a part of the Poughkeepsie—Newburgh—Middletown metropolitan statistical area, which is a part of the wider NY-NJ-CT combined statistical area.
+Poughkeepsie makes up a part of the Kiryas Joel–Poughkeepsie–Newburgh metropolitan statistical area, which is a part of the wider NY-NJ-CT combined statistical area.